YaleSTC/cardswipr/spec/testing_plan.md

     Model Tests
   inputs
-  - swipe card, someone is searched, person is returned
+  - swipe card, someone is searched, person is returned - `don't want to hard-code in someone's card number, let's not test this formally?``
-  - type netid, someone is searched, person is returned
+  - type netid, someone is searched, person is returned - `done!`
-  - prox card, someone is searched, person is returned post-search action (not yet, pending test)
+  - prox card, someone is searched, person is returned post-search action (not yet, pending test) - `don't want to hard-code in someone's card number, let's not test this formally?``
   - person is returned, person is added to the event list (backend) event lists
   - someone is added to event list (backend), this is visible in the csv